There is a Water Crisis Going on in Newark

 Mayor Baraka has rejected these comparisons, however, and argued that his administration has taken an active role in managing the situation.

-“I know it sounds sexy and it’s something you can put on the front page, but that’s not what happened here,” Mayor Baraka said in a 2018 interview.
+“I know it sounds sexy and it’s something you can put on the front page, but that’s not what happened here,” Baraka said in a 2018 interview.
 “In Flint they purposely did not put a corrosion control inhibitor in their water.
 Ours stopped working.
 That’s a marked and clear difference.”